xaviermaltas/quorumPrivateNetwork5Nodes/README.md

-# quorumPrivateNetwork5Nodes
+# Quorum Private Network with 5 Nodes

-### Instructions for setting up a Quorum 5 nodes network
+## Instructions for setting up a Quorum 5 nodes network

 >Requirments -> Ubuntu 16.04